-In addition to drawing on our abundant IP assets to roll out content globally, we our broad business portfolio.
+In addition to drawing on our abundant IP assets to roll out content globally, we will work to expand business value by taking advantage of our broad business portfolio.

 External Environment

 The global video game content market continues to grow against the backdrop of rising download sales and the proliferation of game distribution platforms.
 Although the Amusement Machine and Amusement Facilities Operations markets were hard hit by COVID-19, the prizes began to rally in 2021 and the market is recovering gradually.